Schefflera-Arboricola/Grocery-Store-Site/application/README.md

             - `PUT` :
                 - `/categories/<category_id>` : updates the category with the given category_id `{'message': 'Category updated successfully'}, 201`
             - `DELETE` :
                 - `/categories/<category_id>` : deletes the category with the given category_id `{'message': 'Category deleted successfully.
-Associated products don\'t have a category anymore!'}, 200`
+Associated products have category 0 now'}, 200`

        - Products
             - `GET` :
-                - `/products` : returns a list of all products
+                - `/products` : returns a list of all products with isDeleted = 'False'
                     ```
                     [
                         {